tony-lang/tree-sitter-tony/SECURITY.md

 ## Reporting a Vulnerability

-If you found a security vulnerability either with this project or with a project this project depends on, don't hesitate to send an email to the project team jonas.huebotter@gmail.com.
+If you found a security vulnerability either with this project or with a project this project depends on, don't hesitate to send an email to the project team at jonas.huebotter@gmail.com.
 Your report should contain a summary of your findings and instructions to reproduce the vulnerability.

 Once you reported a security vulnerability we will attempt to get back to you as soon as possible.